emqx/cloud-docs/en_US/connect_to_deployments/c_sharp_sdk.md

 ```

 ### Publish messages
 We define a while loop.
-In this loop we will set the MQTT client `Publish` method to send messages to the specified topic every second.
+In this loop we will set the MQTT client `Publish` method to publish messages to the specified topic every second.
 ```c#
 static void Publish(MqttClient client, string topic)
 {